-HOOL L ------------------------------------ DESIGN JUDGING AESTHETICS (0 appearance?
-0-5) - Does the vehicle look attractive?
-Does it have a high performance DESIGN (0-20) - Do components appear to have been sized properly for the ollow function?
-Do brackets serve more than one purpose? placement or load GN (0-30) - Does the suspension design consider kinematics, roll center transfer?
+DESIGN JUDGING ETICS (0-5) - Does the vehicle look attractive?
+Does it have a high performance ace? ' ' ANICAL DESIGN (0-20) - Do components appear to have been sized properly for the best form follow function?
+Do brackets serve more than one purpose?
+IS DESIGN (0-30) - Does the suspension design consider kinematics, roll center nt or load transfer?
 How was vehicle handling designed for and developed?
-How was uned?
+How was stem designed?
 Was weight distribution and C.G. height optimized?
-ABILITY (0-10) - Can 1000 units per year be economically produced?
-Was lease of assembly a major consideration? - SERVICEABILI' adjust?
-TY (0-15) - Is the engine easy to service or remove?
-Is the suspension easy to ESS (0-15) - Are any of the components or systems unique? s add to the product's functions? function with a wi INTERIORS/SAFETY (0-20) - Is the vehicle designed to accommodate & de variety of body sizes?
+FACTURABILITY (0-10) - Can 1000 units per year be economically produced?
+Was sturing and ease of assembly a major consideration?
+CEABILITY (0-15) - Is the engine easy to service or remove?
+Is the suspension easy to ATIVENESS (0-15) - Are any of the components or systems unique? nnovations add to the product's functions?
+NOMICS/INTERIORS/SAFETY (0-20) - Is the vehicle designed to accommodate & with a wide variety of body sizes?
 Are controls and instruments easy to use?
-Does the cupant safety beyond the requirements?
-(0-30) - Does the engine have significant modifications with respect to fuel arging, intake or exhaust?
+Does the onsider occupant safety beyond the requirements?
+RTRAIN (0-30) - Does the engine have significant modifications with respect to fuel a, turbocharging, intake or exhaust?
 Was the drivetrain well done?
-Were throttle, drive well?
-BUILD QUALIT Y (0-5) - Fit and finish, quality of materials, detail work, quality appearance.
-PUS (0 to -50) - If this is a carry over from last year and did not undergo ements, or if the team does not exhibit a good understanding of the car, then a plied.
-TOTAL = DESIG GN POINTS (150 points maximum) MMENTS:
+Were throttle, drive designed well?
+QUALITY (0-5) - Fit and finish, quality of materials, detail work, quality appearance.
+LLANEOUS (0 to -50) - If this is a carry over from last year and did not undergo ant improvements, or if the team does not exhibit a good understanding of the car, then a may be applied. a = DESIGN POINTS (150 points maximum)